mapio/prettytable-mirror/README.md

+I am not the author of this software, this is just a mirror of [prettytable](http://code.google.com/p/prettytable) on [Google Code](http://code.google.com/); in particular, please report your issues on the [official issue tracker](http://code.google.com/p/prettytable/issues/list)!

 ##TUTORIAL ON HOW TO USE THE PRETTYTABLE 0.6+ API

-**  Note: This is a mirror of the prettytable repository available on Google Code.
-The original issue tracker can be found here: http://code.google.com/p/prettytable/issues/list **

 This tutorial is distributed with PrettyTable and is meant to serve as a "quick start" guide for the lazy or impatient.
 It is not an